ml-starter-packs/mlflow-experiment/README.md

 make kill
 ```

-Note: you can run [`./examples/train-and-serve.sh`](./examples/train-and-serve.sh) locally if you prefer (it is designed as a complete example) but you need to change the URLS to point to your local IP address and reflect that mlflow is _exposed_ on port `5555` (the service runs on `5000` within its container but this is a commonly used port so it is changed to avoid potential conflicts with existing services on your machine).
+Note: you can run [`./examples/train-and-serve.sh`](./examples/train-and-serve.sh) locally if you prefer (it is designed as a complete example) but you need to change the URLs to point to your local IP address and reflect that mlflow is _exposed_ on port `5555` (the service runs on `5000` within its container but this is a commonly used port so it is changed to avoid potential conflicts with existing services on your machine).
 Take note that you may want to omit the `--no-conda` flags if you want to use the default behavior of `mlflow serve` which leverages [Anaconda](https://www.anaconda.com/).

 ## Running New Experiments